petero2018/cvc/mini_data_warehouse/README_solution.md

 3. Duplicate companies sharing the same `company_id`

 **Suggested approach:**
-In addition to the not-nulls and accepted values we already test, add checks for valid date formats, numeric ranges, and reconciling NAVs.
+In addition to the not-nulls and accepted values we already test, we can add checks for valid date formats, numeric ranges, and reconciling NAVs.
 For example:
 - Test that transaction amounts parse correctly as numbers.
 - Test that company NAVs in Method 2 actually sum back to the fund NAV.

 **Monitoring:**
 Automate these tests in dbt or Snowflake so they run on every pipeline execution, then surface results in a dashboard or Slack alert.
 This allows tracking of test failures, data freshness, and anomalies (e.g., sudden spikes or missing rows).